310mc/https-310mc.github.io-tl/source/_posts/stella_maris/birthplace_of_stars.md

 {% endbubble %}

 {% bubble Kanata smile %}
-is that so… then i am glad to hear that.
+i see… then i am glad to hear that.

 i was [worried] for you at first, you know. kona-chan [dresses] exactly how i used to in the past—